-Meet the Ex-con Who Ties Himself to Trump
+Meet the ex-con who ties himself to Trump

 “They’re taking turns standing up one after the other, offering praise for Felix.
 Praising him as an American hero for work and assistance in the highest levels of this country’s national security interests,” Paltiel said in a speech , adding warmly “they were speaking about Felix Sater: My Felix!”

-Paltiel made no mention of the hero’s two felony convictions.
+Paltiel made no mention of Sater’s two felony convictions.
 And when McClatchy reporters tried to interview him at his synagogue, the polite rabbi’s mood quickly shifted.

 Back to Syracuse